BLOG

 The ideal profile is a company between $2M and $50M in revenue, scaling operations faster than it can build internal systems.
 It has crossed the threshold where founder-led execution becomes a bottleneck, but has not yet reached the scale where a full-time COO is economically justified.
 It is adding headcount, expanding product lines, or entering new markets, and operational complexity is compounding faster than the ability to document and systematize.

-These companies exhibit predictable symptoms: processes are tribal knowledge, decisions require founder approval, teams operate in silos, there is no single source of truth for workflows, and onboarding new hires takes twice as long as it should.
+These companies exhibit predictable symptoms: processes are tribal knowledge, decisions require founder approval, teams operate in silos, there is no single source of truth for workflows.
+And onboarding new hires takes twice as long as it should.

 A virtual COO is also the right fit for organizations with distributed teams or remote-first cultures.
 If your team already works across time zones, the virtual delivery model is an operational advantage.
 The COO can work asynchronously, document everything, and create systems that function without real-time coordination.